Fires and how we keep Merseyside Safe

 provided to respond to catastrophic flooding incidents and is capable of supplying

-Our unit has been deployed in the past to severe flooding in Cumbria and locally
+OOur unit has been deployed in the past to severe national flooding in Cumbria and more recently Somerset and also locally in Huyton and Birkenhead.
+The pump was also deployed to assist with firefighting at Buncefield.

 The people of Merseyside